thingsboard/thingsboard.github.io/docs/user-guide/ui/mail-settings.md

 ![image](/images/user-guide/ui/mail/sendgrid-settings.png)
 {: refdef}

-Once you receive the notification about successfull test, save populated data.
+Once you receive the notification about a successfull test, save populated data.
 You can also complete verification on the SendGrid website.

 {:refdef: style="text-align: center;"}
 ![image](/images/user-guide/ui/mail/sendgrid-it-works.png)